BrightQin/RWSAN/README.md

 Predictions are stored in ```./results/result_test/```

-You could evaluate the model on *test-dev* and *test-std* splits of VQA-v2 dataset online.
-Upload the result file to [Eval AI](https://eval.ai/web/challenges/challenge-page/830/overview) to see the scores on *test-dev* and *test-std* splits.
+You could upload the result file to [Eval AI](https://eval.ai/web/challenges/challenge-page/830/overview) to evaluate the model on *test-dev* and *test-std* splits.

 ## Modifications